davimgfx/davimgfx/README.md

 *   I'm based in Bahia, Brazil
 *   See my portfolio at <a target="_blank" rel="noreferrer" href='https://davimgfx.vercel.app/'>Portfolio</a>
-*   Currently learning React + Java.
+*   Currently learning Angular + Java.